Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Introduction

 \end{itemize}

-This paper is organized as follows.
-Section II summarizes the related work.
-Section III provides the background and problem statement, while Section IV elaborates on the design choices of the emitter detection and identification framework.
-Section V introduces the methodology and Section VI provides a thorough analysis of the results.
-Section VII concludes the paper.
+This rest of the paper is organized as follows.
+Sec. \ref{sec:rw} summarizes the related work, Sec. \ref{sec:back} provides the background and problem statement, while Sec. \ref{sec:design} elaborates on the design choices of the emitter detection and identification framework.
+Sec. \ref{sec:meth} describes the evaluation methodology and Sec. \ref{sec:res} analyzed the results.
+Finally, Sec. \ref{sec:conc} concludes the paper.